 How to get mail while traveling: Receiving one-time packages

 In addition to managing your ongoing mail (things like bank statements and bills), you may also need a solution for managing one-time orders, like your most recent online shopping spree.

 - If you are ordering from Amazon, you can usually ship your purchase to an Amazon locker close by.
 This is a quick and easy way to get your items without having to trouble your host.
-Just go to your account settings, then Ordering and shopping preferences, then addresses, then “add new address”.
-From this screen you can search for “Amazon pick up locations near me”.
-This will add the Amazon locker as an option on your address book.
+Just go to your account settings, then Ordering and Shopping Preferences then Addresses, then “Add New Address”.
+From this screen, you can search for “Amazon pick-up locations near me”.
+This will add the Amazon locker as an option in your address book.

 - And finally, the US Postal Service allows for something called “General Delivery”.
 This means that the local post office will hold your mail.
-In order to use this service, simply address your item to Your Name, “General Delivery”, your current city, state and zip.
+In order to use this service, simply address your item to Your Name, “General Delivery”, and your current city, state, and zip.

 Conclusion on how to get mail when traveling